Nieky Holzken

-Nicolaas Hubertus Holzken (born December 16, 1983) is a Dutch kickboxer and professional boxer currently signed to ONE Championship, where he competes in the Lightweight division.
+Nicolaas Hubertus Holzken (born December 16, 1983) is a Dutch retired kickboxer and professional boxer.
 He is the former Glory Welterweight Champion.
 In 2018, Holzken participated in the World Boxing Super Series as a substitute.

 Background

 After his parents separated when he was an infant, Holzken was raised by his paternal grandparents.
 Inspired by martial arts movies, he started training kickboxing at the age of ten.

 Career

 K-1

 Nieky Holzken made his K-1 debut on November 26, 2006, at K-1 World MAX North European Qualification in Stockholm, Sweden.
 He won the tournament by three consecutive KO's over Björn Kjöllerström, Joakim Karlsson and Elias Daniel.
 The win qualified him for the K-1 World MAX 2007 Final Elimination, where he was matched up against the reigning K-1 MAX champion Buakaw Por.
 Pramuk.
 He lost the fight by unanimous decision.

 Glory

 He faced Murat Direkçi at Glory 2: Brussels on October 6, 2012, in Brussels, Belgium and won via TKO due to a cut in the second round.

 He defeated Karim Ghajji via TKO due to a cut in an extension round at Glory 6: Istanbul in Istanbul, Turkey on April 6, 2013.

 He was to fight at SLAMM!! - Soema na Basi IV: Londt vs. Adegbuyi in Paramaribo, Suriname on August 8, 2013 but withdrew for undisclosed reasons.